VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cryptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger have a login system that gives the opportunity to restore the password by some questions.
+4. The electronic ledger gives the opportunity to save every buy and sale made with the currency and print it as a pdf.
 5. The electronic ledger allows an option to enter a date and watch the transactions that the costumer made on that day.
-6. The electronic ledger shows the graphs in real-time about the Crypto Coin.
+6. The electronic ledger shows the graphs about the Crypto Coin.
-7. The electronic ledger gives the opportunity to save every buy and sale made with the currency and print it as a pdf.
+7. The electronic ledger have a login system that gives the opportunity to restore the password by some questions.

 # Criteria B: Design